Judiciary of Syria

 The judicial system of Syria is a synthesis of Ottoman, French, and Islamic laws.
 The civil, commercial and criminal codes are primarily based on the French legal practices.
 Promulgated in 1949, those laws have special provisions sanctioned to limit application of customary law among beduin and religious minorities.
 The Islamic religious courts continue to function in some parts of the country, but their jurisdiction is limited to issues of personal status, such as marriage, divorce, paternity, custody of children, and inheritance.
 Nonetheless, in 1955 a personal code pertaining to many aspects of personal status was developed.
 This law modified and modernized sharia by improving the status of women and clarifying the laws of inheritance.

 Supreme Judicial Council

 The appointment, transfer and dismissal of judges is handled by the High Judicial Council.
 The council is composed of senior civil judges and chaired by the president of Syria.
 The independence of the judiciary is guaranteed by president in his role as chairman of the High Judicial Council, according to Article 131 of the constitution.
 Article 133 stipulates that judges be autonomous and subject to no authority other than the law.
-However, with the adoption of the Interim Constitution, Article 43 states that the judiciary is independent, and judges are subject only to the law, while the Supreme Judicial Council ensures the proper functioning of the judiciary and upholds its independence.
+However, with the adoption of the Constitutional Declaration, Article 43 states that the judiciary is independent, and judges are subject only to the law, while the Supreme Judicial Council ensures the proper functioning of the judiciary and upholds its independence.